-Space, in Chains by Laura Kasischke, Real Sofistikashun by Tony Hoagland, The Brief Wondrous Life of Oscar Wao by Junot Diaz, Brothers Karamazov by Dostoevsky, Dalva by Jim Harrison
+Space, in Chains by Laura Kasischke, Real Sofistikashun by Tony Hoagland, The Brief Wondrous Life of Oscar Wao by Junot Diaz, Stag's Leap by Sharon Olds, Dalva by Jim Harrison

 Crime and Punishment; Bury My Heart at Wounded Knee (Dee Brown); What Narcissism Means to Me (Hoagland); Space, in Chains (Kasischke)